yafettedros/Spotify-Music-Taste-Clustering/README.md

 ## Dataset

-We used the [Spotify Streaming History Dataset from Kaggle](https://www.kaggle.com/datasets/sgoutami/spotify-streaming-history), which contains:
+I used the [Spotify Streaming History Dataset from Kaggle](https://www.kaggle.com/datasets/sgoutami/spotify-streaming-history), which contains:
 - `endTime`: when the song finished
 - `artistName`: name of the artist
 - `trackName`: name of the track
 - `msPlayed`: how long the song was played

-For this project, we focused on aggregating genre-level preferences.
+For this project, I focused on aggregating genre-level preferences.

 ---